facundoq/facundoq.github.io/unlp/lsa64/index.md

 ### Position

 Mean initial and final position of each class of sign, for the left and right hand.
-The circle shows the covariance of the position around the mean, which is the center of each circle.
+The circle/ellipse size is proportional to the covariance of the position around the mean, which is the center of each ellipse.

 |Left hand, initial position|  Left hand, final position|
 |:-------------------------:|:-------------------------:|